adamdecaf/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 All :ref:`routers <routing-java>` can be made aware of member nodes in the cluster, i.e. deploying new routees or looking up routees on nodes in the cluster.
-When a node becomes unavailble or leaves the cluster the routees of that node are automatically unregistered from the router.
+When a node becomes unavailable or leaves the cluster the routees of that node are automatically unregistered from the router.
 When new nodes join the cluster additional routees are added to the router, according to the configuration.